Check claim status

 InformationDescription

-tradingPartnerServiceIdThis is the Payer ID.
+tradingPartnerServiceIdThis is the payer ID.
 Visit the Payer Network for a complete list.
-You can send requests using the Primary Payer ID, the Stedi Payer ID, or any alias listed in the payer record.
+You can send requests using the primary payer ID, the Stedi payer ID, or any payer ID alias listed in the payer record.

 subscriberThe subscriber information from the original claim.
-To start, provide only the firstName, lastName, dateOfBirth and memberId properties.
+To start, provide only the firstName, lastName, dateOfBirth, gender, and memberId properties.

-encounterThe encounter information from the original claim status request.
+encounterThe encounter information from the original claim.
 To start, provide only the beginningDateOfService and endDateOfService properties.
 Remember that you should provide a date range that is plus or minus 7 days from the date of service listed in the claim for best results.
+Only use date ranges that are up to and including today's date - some payers reject requests containing future service dates.

-The following examples shows a base request payload where the patient was the subscriber.
-It includes only the minimum recommended information:
+The following examples show two base request payloads: one where the patient is the subscriber and one where the patient is the dependent.
+They include only the minimum recommended information:

 {